hashicorp/packer-plugin-vagrant/.web-docs/components/builder/vagrant/README.md

 - `output_dir` (string) - The directory to create that will contain your output box.
 We always create this directory and run from inside of it to prevent Vagrant init collisions.
-If unset, it will be set to packer- plus your buildname.
+If unset, it will be set to output- plus your buildname.

 - `checksum` (string) - The checksum for the .box file.
 The type of the checksum is specified within the checksum field as a prefix, ex: "md5:{$checksum}".
 The type